-Rupee breaches 80 per US dollar to hit record low
+Rupee closes at 79.92 after touching all-time low of 80.05 against US dollar in early trade

 The value of the rupee has depreciated by around 25% against the dollar since December 2014, according to Finance Minister Nirmala Sitharaman.

-The rupee touched an all-time low of 80.05 against the US dollar in early trade on Tuesday, PTI reported.

-During initial trade, the rupee opened at 80 against the dollar and then declined to 80.05, a fall of 7 paise from its last close.

 On Monday, the currency had touched the 80-mark briefly against the dollar for the first time ever, according to PTI.
-It, however, ended the session at 79.98.
+It, however, valued at 79.98 at the end of the session.

+On Tuesday, Dilip Parmar, a research analyst at HDFC Securities, said that the rupee breached the 80-mark due to strong US dollar amid higher crude oil prices.

+“However, the central bank’s intervention and stronger regional currencies and equities supported the rupee to erase early morning losses,” he added.

-Market experts said that the risk for the rupee to weaken further remains.
+Market experts, however, say that the risk for the rupee to weaken further remains.

 “Oil prices, especially, remain a bit volatile, while external headwinds on account of Fed [US Federal Reserve] tightening may continue,” said Dhiraj Nim, economist and FX strategist at Australia and New Zealand Banking Group Limited, according to Bloomberg.
 “The trade imbalance also remains wide.”